-After lunch, have a game or two of crazy golf before heading to the wildlife feeding area to up close to some of Suffolk's native birds and animals.
+After lunch, head to the wildlife feeding area to up close to some of Suffolk's native birds and animals.

 With over 200 acres of landscaped gardens to explore, Nowton Park is the ideal place to take the family on a dry day.
 Children will love getting lost in the maze, shaped like a giant oak tree made up of 2,500 hornbeam trees that make up over two miles of hedging, maintained at a height of around two metres.
 The centre of the maze is marked by a fastigiate oak (with upright branches), so if you can't find your way out, it's a good place to meet!